Claudio Borghi (politician): Biography

 In 2015, he was candidate for President of the Tuscany Region in the 2015 Tuscan regional election, with the support of Northern League and Brothers of Italy.
 He obtained 20% of the preference votes, but was defeated by the outgoing president Enrico Rossi.

 In 2018, he was elected to the Chamber of Deputies and has been part of the expert panel charged with drawing up the government contract between the Five Star Movement and the League.

-On 21 June 2018, he has been elected President of the V Commission (Budget, Treasury and Planning) of the Chamber.
+On 21 June 2018, he was elected President of the V Commission (Budget, Treasury and Planning) of the Chamber.